 Previous GeneCards Identifiers for ADCY9 Gene

 Adenylate cyclase is a membrane bound enzyme that catalyses the formation of cyclic AMP from ATP.
 It is regulated by a family of G protein-coupled receptors, protein kinases, and calcium.
 The type 9 adenylyl cyclase is a widely distributed adenylyl cyclase, and it is stimulated by beta-adrenergic receptor activation but is insensitive to forskolin, calcium, and somatostatin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADCY9 Gene

 ADCY9 (Adenylate Cyclase 9) is a Protein Coding gene.
 Diseases associated with ADCY9 include rubinstein-taybi syndrome and malaria.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+An important paralog of this gene is ADCY3.

 UniProtKB/Swiss-Prot for ADCY9 Gene

 Adenylyl cyclase that catalyzes the formation of the signaling molecule cAMP in response to activation of G protein-coupled receptors (PubMed:9628827, PubMed:12972952, PubMed:15879435, PubMed:10987815).
 Contributes to signaling cascades activated by CRH (corticotropin-releasing factor), corticosteroids and beta-adrenergic receptors (PubMed:9628827).